luau-project/build-lua-on-wine/docs/Setup-MinGW-w64.md

 # Setup MinGW-w64 to build Lua on Wine

-In a machine running Debian (current stable, `trixie`), this guide shows how to setup MinGW ([https://sourceforge.net/projects/mingw/](https://sourceforge.net/projects/mingw/)) on Wine to build Lua from source.
+In a machine running Debian (current stable, `trixie`), this guide shows how to setup MinGW-w64 ([https://sourceforge.net/projects/mingw-w64/](https://sourceforge.net/projects/mingw-w64/)) on Wine to build Lua from source.

 > [!IMPORTANT]
 >